 - (a) Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - (b) Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance. - (c) Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online). - (d) Provide a safe space for pupils who are LGBT to speak out and share their concerns. - 5.4 All staff will be aware of: - (a) Systems and procedures that support safeguarding, including this policy, the trust's Relationships and positive behaviour policy, each academy's online safety policy, the staff code of conduct, the identity/role of the designated safeguarding lead (DSL) and DSL teams, and the necessary safeguarding response to children who go missing from education (CME). - (b) The early help process and their individual and team role, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - (c) The process for making referrals to the local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - (d) What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - (e) The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - (f) The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - (g) The fact that children can be at risk of harm inside and outside of their home, at school and online. - (h) The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children. - (i) What to look for to identify children who need help or protection
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online). - (d) Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns.
+This includes promoting a culture of openness and inclusivity and allowing the children dedicated access to "Groans and Grumbles Boxes" and weekly PHSE lessons, which includes Circle times and regular pupil forums for years 5 and 6.
+Children have access to a school counsellor, behaviour therapist, and well-being intervention groups and may be allocated peer buddies.
+Useful outside agency contacts for children to use are displayed prominently in school on the Wellbeing Team board.

+- 5.4 All staff will be aware of: - (a) Systems and procedures that support safeguarding, including this policy, the trust's Relationships and positive behaviour policy, the academy's behaviour guidance and online safety policy, the staff code of conduct, the identity/role of the designated safeguarding lead (DSL) and DSL teams, and the necessary safeguarding response to children who go missing from education (CME). - (b) Staff receive annual child protection and safeguarding update training, Prevent training, annual harmful sexual behaviour and any other relevant training including the whistleblowing policy, which enhances staffs understanding of keeping children safe and contextual training to meet the needs of the school including how to take action if they are concerned. - (c) Information regarding children missing from education can be found in the Trust attendance policy on our Trust website - (d) The early help process and their individual and team role, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - (e) The process for making referrals to the local authority children's social care and for statutory Reassessments that may follow a referral, including the role they might be expected to play. - (f) What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - (g) The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - (h) The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - (i) The fact that children can be at risk of harm inside and outside of their home, at school and online. - (j) The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children. - (k) What to look for to identify children who need help or protection

-5.5 The Designated Safeguarding Lead (DSL) at each academy
+5.5 The Designated Safeguarding Lead (DSL)